 This blog series tracks and discusses the recent activities and accomplishments of our talented Sr. Data Scientists.
-This month, read an article on why diversity in data science is vital, learn how to solve the age-old birthday probability problem, and more.
+This month, read advice from the team on how to manage your own data team's curiosity, how to democratize data for all, how to create function factories in Python, and more.

 Democratizing data means more than just enabling your employees to make queries on the data.
 It means helping them develop the skills to read graphs, think about relevant scales, and interpret what the data is saying.
 In this post, Sr. Data Scientist Damien Martin shares how training your team leads to better projects and happier data scientists.